briansaka/BRIANCHERUIYOT/README.md

 - 👋 Hi, I’m @BRIANCHERUIYOT
 - 👀 I’m interested in web development and cyber security
 - 🌱 I’m currently learning data science with python
-- 💞️ I’m looking to collaborate on amazing data science project
+- 💞️ I’m looking to collaborate on amazing data science projects
 - 📫 How to reach me cheruiyotbrian9884@gmail.com

 <!---